HackYourFuture-CPH/JavaScript/JavaScript3/Week7/homework.md

 Now its your time to **come up with a feature**.
 No matter how big or small.

 ### Use my current position *optional*
 Investigate the [geo location api](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API).
 Add a button to your page, clicking this button will **get the users current position**.
-Use that position to fetch weather data.
+Use that position to fetch weather data from that position.

 Hint: We have to change the weather api url, so we are not using city but position.
 Look into the documentation!